 IFRS 15 introduces a new five-step model framework for determining whether, how much and when revenue is recognised.
-The Group is assessing the potential impact on its consolidated financial statements resulting from the application of this standard.
 IFRS 15 is effective for annual periods beginning on or after 1st January 2018.
+There will be no material impact on the Group's consolidated financial statements resulting from the application of this standard.